So you’re headed to Florida, huh? The land of the Golden Girls, alligators, and mermaids? And, of course, our most famous resident: Florida Man.

 You’re going to hear this one a lot, so I thought I’d go ahead and get it out of the way.
 If it’s your first time visiting the southeastern U.S. and you’re visiting between March and October, you’ll finally learn what this phrase truly means.

-The humidity makes our air downright swampy, and every Floridian has their own favorite descriptor for the air, from “liquid Jello” to “perpetual steam room.”
-(Oh, and that towel you’ve slung over the hotel balcony to dry?
-Unless it’s in direct sunlight for six hours, bring it inside).
+The humidity makes our air downright swampy, and every Floridian has their own favorite descriptor—from “liquid Jello” to “perpetual steam room.”
+Oh, and that towel you’ve slung over the hotel balcony to dry?
+Unless it’s in direct sunlight for six hours, just go ahead and bring it inside.

-To counteract the heat, every home or business you enter will have the A/C blasting on max; even in August, you’ll need a sweater indoors.
+To counteract the heat, every home and business will be pumping A/C like it’s an Olympic sport.
+Even in August, you’ll need a sweater indoors.

 2. You’re never far from the beach (but our coasts are drastically different!).